CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     PermissionError: [Errno 13] Permission denied: '/nltk_data'
     ```

     We need to make the folder `/nltk_data` writable to the user running the application.
 If we come back to check the docker compose, this folder was not mentioned.
-This means that any data written on the folder, will not survive the restrt to the container image.
-The easiest way to accomplish this is to mount an [ephemeral storage](/cloud/rahti2/storage/ephemeral/) folder (an emptyDir).
+As containers are stateless, this means that any data written on the folder, will not survive the restart of the container.
+The easiest way to accomplish this is to mount an [ephemeral storage](/cloud/rahti2/storage/ephemeral/) folder (or `emptyDir`).
 This is a fast temporal storage that will be deleted when the Pod is terminated, the same behaviour as with the docker compose.
 The change is the following:

     ```diff
                    protocol: TCP